The Perfect Three Days in Tokyo Itinerary

 How to get to Asakua from Akihabara: Take Yamaote Line to Ueno, then change to the Ginza subway line to Asakusa.

 Asakusa and the Senso-ji Temple are some of my favorite places in Tokyo.
-Senso-ji temple is one of the most iconic in Tokyo, with its massive red lantern, and is an unmissable Tokyo bucket list destination.
+Senso-ji temple is one of the most iconic cultural spots in Tokyo with its massive red, traditional structures, and is an unmissable Tokyo bucket list destination.
 In addition to being a tourist destination, you’ll see locals visiting and taking part in traditional temple rituals as well.
 You can partake by pulling an omikuji fortune and throwing a coin into the offertory box before praying to the gods in the main temple building.

 At nearby Nakamise Street you can pick up any type of Japanese souvenir you can imagine, from keychains and magnets to foldable fans, fancy knives, tea sachets, and more.